Not So Dusty (1956 film)

-Not So Dusty is a 1956 black and white British comedy film directed by Maclean Rogers and starring Bill Owen, Leslie Dwyer and Joy Nichols.
+Not So Dusty is a 1956 black and white British 'B' movie comedy film directed and written by Maclean Rogers and starring Bill Owen, Leslie Dwyer and Joy Nichols.

 Plot

-Two London dustmen (rubbish collectors) Dusty and Nobby, serving the borough of Twickenham spot a couple in an apartment block robbing a book from the woman's sister.
+Two London dustmen (rubbish collectors) Dusty and Nobby, serving the borough of Twickenham, spot a couple in an apartment block stealing a book from the woman's sister.
 The crime is temporarily delayed by the maid.
-Inexplicably they find a diamond brooch in the bin outside the property.
+Dusty and Nobby find a diamond brooch in the bin outside the property.
 They enter the building to return it just as the owner, Miss Duncan, returns.
 This allows Dusty to meet Lobelia, the maid.
 He asks her out to the pictures.

-Instead of cash Miss Duncan gives them a book on the philosophy of Diogenes as a reward.
+Instead of cash, Miss Duncan gives them a book on the philosophy of Diogenes as a reward.
 This is the same book which the couple were trying to steal.
 An American is seeking the book offering $5000 (£500).

-Meanwhile the book starts to travel.
-Nobby's son Derek takes it to a bookseller as part of a bundle of old books which needs to be in groups of six.
-Nobby and Dusty have to break into the bookseller to retrieve it.
+Nobby's son Derek takes it to a bookseller as part of a bundle of old books which need to be in groups of six.
+Thinking it is a valuable book, Nobby and Dusty break into the bookseller's to retrieve it.

-This is thought to be a valuable book and they have to thwart the attempts of some criminals to con them out of it.
-Mrs Lincoln eventually tracks them and gives them £500 for the book.
-However, it is revealed that the American seeks volume 1 and they have volume 2 which is worthless.
+They have to thwart the attempts of some criminals to con them out of it.
+Mrs Lincoln eventually finds them and gives them £500 for the book.
+However, it is revealed that the American seeks volume 1 and they had volume 2 which is worthless.

 Volume 2 is tracked and they rush to the airport to get the American the copy just in time.
 He writes a cheque for more money.